equan1090/clipit/README.md

 # Clip It!
-Clip It is a video sharing platform loosely inspired by[Twitch](https://twitch.tv) and [Reddit](https://www.reddit.com/).
+Clip It is a video sharing platform loosely inspired by [Twitch](https://twitch.tv) and [Reddit](https://www.reddit.com/).
 It mimicks the post sharing features of Reddit while sharing some styling of both Reddit and Twitch

 ## Live site